AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

    ![](assets/save-csv.png)

-1. The new users are now added to your Adobe Captivate Prime account.
+1. The new users are now added to your Adobe Learning Manager account.
 To select the new users, select the check-box next to the names so that everybody is selected.

    ![](assets/select-new-users.png)